Orc: Orkish language

 The Orcs had no language of their own, merely a pidgin of many various languages.
 However, individual tribes developed dialects that differed so widely that Westron, often with a crude accent, was used as a common language.
 When Sauron returned to power in Mordor in the Third Age, Black Speech was used by the captains of his armies and by his servants in his tower of Barad-dûr.
 A sample of debased Black Speech can be found in The Two Towers, where a "yellow-fanged" guard Orc of Mordor curses Uglúk of Isengard (an Uruk-hai chief) with the words "Uglúk u bagronk sha pushdug Saruman-glob búbhosh skai!"
 In The Peoples of Middle-earth, Tolkien gives the translation: "Uglúk to the cesspool, sha! the dungfilth; the great Saruman-fool, skai!"
 However, in a note published in Vinyar Tengwar he gives an alternative translation: "Uglúk to the dung-pit with stinking Saruman-filth, pig-guts, gah!"

-speculated that Tolkien might have drawn upon the language of the ancient Hittites and Hurrians for Black Speech.
+Alexander Nemirovsky speculated that Tolkien might have drawn upon the language of the ancient Hittites and Hurrians for Black Speech.